santerijps/gut/README.md

 # gut

-`gut` (git util) is a git wrapper program that adds some extra features.
+`gut` provides git utilities to help with some redundant tasks, such as

+- managing git hooks
+- initializing repos with useful files